daanvancamp/gomoku-AI/README.md

   I added a checkbox to train the model against yourself. (human vs DVC-AI) My name is Daan Van Camp, so my initials are DVC.

-  Wim added a way to load a situation, so it's easier to find the weaknesses of the model.
+  Wim added a way to
+  , so it's easier to find the weaknesses of the model.

   The last move of the model is now red so it's easier to find the last move and anticipate upon it.